-Generally, if such industrial facilities that discharge to a WWTP comply with the City's Industrial Pretreatment Program, no significant impacts would occur.
-Facilities that discharge process wastewater directly to a waterbody must obtain a DEC SPDES permit and require an assessment of program compliance.
-Additionally, in separatelysewered areas of the City, activities that take place at industrial facilities, such as material handling and storage, are often exposed to stormwater runoff.
-As runoff comes into contact with these activities, it can transport pollutants to a nearby storm sewer system or directly to a river, lake, or coastal water.
-To minimize the impact of stormwater discharges from industrial facilities, federal regulations, in 40 CFR 122.26(b)(14)(i)-(xi), identify 11 categories of stormwater discharges associated with industrial activity required to be covered under a stormwater permit.
+Generally, if such industrial facilities that discharge to 1.
+WW P comply with the Cty's Industrial Pretreatment Program, no significant impacts would occur.
+Facilities that discharge process wastewater directly to a waterbody must obtain a NYSDEC SPDES permit and require an assessment of program compliance.
+Additionally, in separately-sewered areas of the City, activities that take placent industrial facilities, such as material handling and storage, are often exposed to stormwater runoff.
+As recofficiones into contact with these activities, it can transport pollutants to a nearby storm sewer system or directly to a river, take, or coastal water.
+To minimize the impact of stormwater discharges from industrial facilities, rederal regulations, in 40 CFR 122.26(b)(14)(i)-(xi), identify 11 categories of stormwater discharges associated with industrial activity required to be covered under a stormwater permit.
 This requirement includes development and implementation of a Stormwater Pollution Prevention Plan (SWPPP).

-For disclosure purposes, it is often appropriate for a project proposing an industrial facility or activity that would contribute industrial discharges to a WWTP and/or generate contaminated stormwater in a separate storm sewer system to disclose the manner in which it proposes to comply with the City's Industrial Pretreatment Program.
+For disclosure purposes, it is ofter appropriate for a project proposing an industrial facility or activity that would contribute industrial discharges to a WWTP and on generate contaminated stormwater in a separate storm sewer system to disclosure maker in which it proposes to comply with the City's Industrial Pretreatment Program.

-300. Preliminary Assessment Methods
+300. Preliminary Assessment Mitthe 0.

-If Section 200 indicates that the project requires further analysis, the preliminary infrastructure assessment should be conducted.
-Based on the results of this preliminary assessment, a detailed assessment may be required (see Section 330).
+If Section 20 cindicates that the project requires further analysis, the preliminary infrastructure assessment should be conducted.
+Based on the results on this preliminary assessment, a detailed assessment may be required (see Section 330).
 The first step in any analysis is establishing the relevant study area.